 You must need to observe these rules if you want to open a trading company in Spain.
 There are some additional items that you cannot introduce in Spain, for instance, some plants are prohibited from the introduction in this country, goods that inflict any kind of torture or punishment, and meat and dairy products from Libya, Tunisia, Morocco, and Algeria are also prohibited.
 Our company formation consultants will guide you regarding these prohibitions in detail and also assist you with company formation in Spain.

 Interested in bookkeeping in Spain?
 We recommend that you contact our accountants and discover the services offered in this regard.
 All financial operations of a company are registered with the help of special documents and procedures.
 These will help in the preparation of annual financial statements, as well as reporting to the relevant institutions.
 Contact our team of specialists and discover how you can benefit from bookkeeping for your company.
+We can also help you open a company in Spain, no matter its type.

 Obtain import license in Spain